moshe-olshansky/EigenVector/README.md

 tol - relative error allowed in the eigenvector (default 1.0e-6) maxiter - maximum number of iteretions (default 100)

-The second function is bestEigRscript_h5.R - it is a wrapper for bestEigen built to run via Rscript so that it can be run in parallel on several chromosomes.
+The second function is bestEigRscript.R - it is a wrapper for bestEigen built to run via Rscript so that it can be run in parallel on several chromosomes.
 A typical run is
-Rscript --vanilla fin fout binsize tol maxiter
-Only first 3 arguments are required.
+Rscript --vanilla bestEigRscript.R fin fout binsize tol maxiter Only first 3 arguments are required.
 They must come in exactly this order. fin - input file as produced by juicer dump function (in sparse form); REQUIRED fout - file to store the eigenvector; Required